Earle S. Banks

-Earle S. Banks (born June 25, 1954) is an American politician, representing the 67th district in the Mississippi House of Representatives since 1993.
+Earle Stewart Banks Sr. (born June 25, 1954) is an American politician, representing the 67th district in the Mississippi House of Representatives since 1993.

-Background
+Biography

 Banks was born in Jackson, Mississippi, on June 25, 1954, and attended St. Joseph's High School.
 After, he earned a Bachelor of Science degree in Accounting from Jackson State University and his Juris Doctor from the Mississippi College School of Law.
+He helps lead a family-owned funeral home service in Jackson.

+Banks was elected to the Mississippi House of Representatives in 1992.
+In 2023, he was sentenced to two years probation for filing a false income tax statement in 2020.